 Coordination and Balance Problems

-Vitamin E deficiency can affect the nervous system, leading to problems with coordination and balance.
-This condition, known as ataxia, can make simple tasks like walking or picking up objects challenging.
+Without enough vitamin E, the nervous system can suffer, making it tough to do regular things like walking or lifting items.
 If you experience frequent falls or feel unsteady, it might be time to check your vitamin E levels.

 Numbness and Tingling